CactiLab/BYOTee-Build-Your-Own-TEEs/getting_started.md

-# 2020 MITRE Collegiate eCTF Getting Started
+# Cactilab-BYOT Getting Started

-Below is the overview of how to set up the reference implementation for the 2020 Collegiate eCTF.
+Below is the overview of how to set up the reference implementation BYOT framework for FPGA SoCs.

 Please note: if any step fails, it is highly unlikely that the process will get back on track by continuing to future steps.